Danielthweatt/liri-node-app/README.md

 # LIRI
 This is my first node application.
+It is a command-line application.
 ## How to Use
 Enter your command for LIRI as an argument in the command-line right after the command to run liri.js in node.
 You can enter